 Preventing the spread of dangerous plant diseases is the reason why careful control of sharpshooter pests in gardens is so critical.

 There are a few options for managing glassy winged sharpshooter insects in the garden.

 A healthy population of beneficial insects is the single most effective way to control sharpshooters.
 One of the most effective is a small wasp that feeds on the pest’s egg masses.
-Praying mantis, assassin bugs and lacewingsare also extremely beneficial at managing glassy winged sharpshooters.
+Praying mantis, assassin bugs, and lacewings are also extremely beneficial at managing glassy winged sharpshooters.

 Avoid chemicals as long as possible because pesticides can decimate populations of beneficial insects, which means sharpshooters and other pests are free to multiply like crazy.
-Additionally, pesticides haven’t been proven to be very effective when it comes to controlling spread of bacteria, and in time, pests can build up immunity and control becomes much more difficult.
+Additionally, pesticides haven’t been proven to be very effective when it comes to controlling the spread of bacteria, and in time, pests can build up immunity and control becomes much more difficult.

 If you feel pesticides are necessary, talk to your local cooperative extension office to determine which products are more effective – and least harmful to beneficial insects.

-Insecticidal soaps and horticultural oils don’t kill the eggs, but they will kill the nymphs and prevent the production of the sticky excrement.
+Insecticidal soaps and horticultural oils don’t kill the eggs, but they will kill the nymphs and prevent the production of sticky excrement.
 However, the substance must come in contact with the pests in order to be effective.
-Thorough coverage of foliage is necessary and repeat application is required every seven to 10 days.
+Thorough coverage of foliage is necessary and repeat application is required every seven to ten days.